Private, In-Home Tutoring in Philadelphia, Pennsylvania

 SchoolTutoring Academy’s tutoring programs for Philadelphia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The School Reform Commission of The School District of Pennsylvania has developed guidelines that meet or exceed Pennsylvania State Standards in the key areas of Mathematics, English/Language Arts, Science, Social Studies, and World Languages.

 We currently cover the following Philadelphia-area school district: The School District of Philadelphia.